skutoroff/Infinitive-Carrier-HVAC-Enhanced/README.md

 Below is the RS-485 to TTL installation while running Buster:
 ![SK_RPi4_InfinitivePiholeHomeBridge](https://github.com/skutoroff/Infinitive-Carrier-HVAC-Enhanced/assets/7796742/19ddfaa0-1728-4202-bb1f-d3513628fa46)

-Here is the currently employed and trouble fee RS-485 to USB installation (used with both Buster and later Bullseye):
+Here is the currently employed and trouble fee RS-485 to USB installation (used with both Buster and Bullseye):
 ![RPi4 - Pihole, Infinitive, HomeBridge](https://github.com/skutoroff/Infinitive-Carrier-HVAC-Enhanced/assets/7796742/815b2c45-3293-4887-b96b-e94e5250f19e)

 There is one use-case for the TTL interface.
 Infinitive should run quite well on a Pi Zero W. Adding a header to the GPIO bus and using the TTL interface avoids the need for a micro-USB to USB-A adapter.
 The work around for the restarts in collecting data and systemd supports the TTL interface well.
 Recently (2023-07-08), investigated a Pi Zero WH with TTL adapter under Bullseye to see if the OS update fixed the serial port issue.
 The serial ttyS0 interface caused a restart within the first hour.
 So it goes.
 Below is a photo of the test setup: